-When the Flyboard air prototype was released to the public in early April, he took the world by surprise when they learned it could fly at speeds close to 100 mph and go as high as 10,000 feet for ten minutes!
-Lots of people thought this was a trick, but when he smashed a Guinness World record, things took a serious turn.
-It’s now possible that we might actually be able to build a Jetson flying car in the new few years!
+When the Flyboard air prototype was released to the public in early April, it took the world by surprise.
+Imagine when the public learned it could fly at speeds close to 100 mph and go as high as 10,000 feet for ten minutes!
+Lots of people thought this was a trick, but when Franky Zapata smashed a Guinness World record, things took a serious turn.
+It’s now possible that we might actually be able to build a Jetson flying car in the next few years!

 How It Works

 The Jetson would be the size of a standard side-by-side vehicle.
 It could carry only one passenger for safety and fuel consumption reasons.
 The vehicle would have five jet thrusters located under its fuselage.
 Two fuel tanks would be located inside the frame on opposing sides, and two additional spaces would be used to store cargo.

 An onboard flying system would help control and stabilize the Jetson automatically.
 The pilot would need to follow flying lessons to learn how to pilot the flying saucer and learn aerodynamics, air regulations, weather, etc.

 The Jetson would have four landing legs.
 We have shown retractable legs, but it might be safer to add wheels.
 Of course the Jetson would be equipped with navigation and position lights, strobes, DEL landing lights, and an easy-to-read dashboard.
 The overall shape of the Jetson would be optimize to create more lift when it’s flying horizontally and save on fuel.